-Undergraduate students with a minimum institutional grade point average of 2.75 who are within six semester hours of completing the baccalaureate degree from Columbus State University may register for graduate courses upon recommendation of their advisor.
+Undergraduate students with a minimum institutional grade point average of 2.75 who are within six semester hours of completing the baccalaureate degree at Columbus State University may register for graduate courses upon recommendation of their advisor.
 The total course load may not exceed 12 semester hours.
-A grade of B or better in the graduate course is required for use toward a master's degree.
+A grade of B or better in the graduate courses is required for use toward a master's degree.
 No more than nine semester hours of graduate credit may be earned before completion of the baccalaureate degree.
 Under no circumstances may a course be used for both graduate and undergraduate credit.
-Students must submit an application for graduation prior to registering for graduate courses; the registrar will verify eligibility for enrollment.
-Students desiring to take College of Education and Health Professions courses must fulfill graduate admission requirements and be accepted for graduate studies in their desired program area prior to enrollment.
+Students must submit an application for graduation and an application for graduate admission prior to registering for graduate courses; the associate registrar will verify eligibility for enrollment.

 Class Attendance and Withdrawal

-Attendance policy is ordinarily established by individual faculty.
+Attendance policy - Attendance policy is ordinarily established by individual faculty.
 If an instructor does not provide a written attendance policy statement during the first week of classes, a student is permitted to accumulate a total of nine hours of absences in a three credit-hour course, or the equivalent in courses carrying other credit hours.
 Regular attendance at class or laboratory is a student obligation.
 Students are expected to account to individual instructors for absences and, at the discretion of the instructors, to make up all work missed because of absence.
 Students absent from a previously announced quiz or test may be given a zero on the quiz or test.
-To be permitted to take a final examination at a time other than the date and time published on the Web at https://www.columbusstate.edu/academics/exams/, students must have permission of the instructor and the dean of the college offering the course.
+To be permitted to take a final examination at a time other than the date and time published in the Schedule of Courses, students must have permission of the instructor and the dean of the college offering the course.

-Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders or deployment orders during an academic semester may officially withdraw from the university with a full refund of matriculation fees upon providing a copy of the official orders.
+Absence for military duty - Military reservists who are called to active duty or active duty military personnel who receive change-of-station orders during an academic semester may officially withdraw with a full refund of matriculation fees upon showing official orders.
 Those who have completed sufficient work may be awarded a grade and credit or an I (Incomplete) grade.
-Military withdrawals are not granted for TDY assignments.

 Columbus State University uses a 4.0 grade point system.